Clixove/Question-Go/README.md

 It is not a minimal requirement because I remove some functions during programming, and the dependent packages cannot be removed clearly.

-[2] The subscription module is available only for companies in China, mainland, and have an account of [Alipay](https://b.alipay.com/index2.htm) (merchant version).
-If you enable this module, pay attention to `pycryptodome` and `pycryptodomex` packages (recommend fixing their versions).

 ## Application permissions

 ## Programming Instruction